 1. Get to know Scotland's coastline on a luxurious boutique cruise

 From checking into the best hotels in Scotland and swish Scottish spas, there are so many ways to explore this beautiful country and we've got a couple in this roundup.
-One way to explore the country is by going beyond the cities and discovering the stunning coastline on a yacht-style cruise ship.
+One way to explore spectacular rural Scotland is by going beyond the cities and discovering the stunning coastline on a yacht-style cruise ship.

 From the pretty town of Oban to the waterside ruins of Urquhart Castle, some of Scotland's wildest and most picturesque beauty spots are best seen on a boutique cruise.
-Taking place in spring when you can witness the beautiful colours of the season too, Good Housekeeping's luxurious sailing on the Lord of the Glens ship is the perfect way to see Scotland in style.
+Good Housekeeping's luxurious sailing on the Lord of the Glens ship is the perfect way to see Scotland in style.
 You'll pause in front of the ruins of Urquhart Castle, get to know colourful Tobermory on foot and visit a whisky distillery in Oban.

 Alternatively, add some celebrity appeal to your next getaway by joining TV star and Scotswoman Carol Kirkwood on a luxurious sailing around Scotland's Highlands, where you'll get to meet her and listen to an exclusive talk about her career.

-3. Soak up the quaint beauty of the Cotswolds
+3. Capture the dramatic beauty of the Peak District

 4. Experience the railways and walking trails of the Yorkshire Dales

-If a walking holiday takes your fancy in 2022, let it be in the mesmerising Yorkshire Dales, where epic views and charming villages await.
+If a walking holiday takes your fancy, you'll definitely want to consider the mesmerising Yorkshire Dales, where epic views and charming villages await.
 It's also a fantastic place to experience English railways, like the heritage Keighley and Worth Valley Railway (which stops at Oakworth, made famous in The Railway Children) and the Settle-Carlisle Railway.

-Wildlife fans can enjoy walking along the Bolton Abbey River Loop, while exploring the world of Wuthering Heights at Haworth and on a Bronte-themed walk across Yorkshire's wild moors is another must-do.
-You can experience the beauty of the Yorkshire Dales on an exclusive five-day staycation in April and October.
+You can experience the beauty of the Yorkshire Dales on an exclusive five-day staycation with Good Housekeeping.
+Wildlife fans will enjoy walking along the Bolton Abbey River Loop while exploring the world of Wuthering Heights at Haworth and on a Bronte-themed walk across Yorkshire's wild moors is another must-do.

 5. See the beauty of Norfolk with Lucy Worsley

-With its royal connections, wildlife spotting opportunities and lovely river scenes, Norfolk is an absolute must-see - and there's no better way to experience it than with a celebrity expert and we have a terrific holiday, where you will be joined by historian Lucy Worsley.
-You'll get to visit the Sandringham Estate, lovely Cromer and the scenic Broads.
+With its royal connections, wildlife spotting opportunities and lovely river scenes, Norfolk is an absolute must-see – and there's no better way to experience it than with a celebrity expert.
+We have a terrific holiday, where you will be joined by historian Lucy Worsley, an expert in all things royal.
+You'll get to visit the Sandringham Estate, lovely Cromer and the brilliantly scenic Norfolk Broads.

 6. Explore Scotland's untouched islands